Naval artillery: Origins

 The idea of ship-borne artillery dates back to the classical era.
-Julius Caesar indicates the use of ship-borne catapults against Britons ashore in his Commentarii de Bello Gallico.
-The dromons of the Byzantine Empire carried catapults and fire-throwers.
+Julius Caesar wrote about the Roman navy's usage of ship-borne catapults against Celtic Britons ashore in his Commentarii de Bello Gallico.
+The dromons of the Byzantine Empire carried catapults and Greek fire.

-From the late Middle Ages onwards, warships began to carry cannons of various calibres.
-The Mongol invasion of Java introduced cannons to be used in naval warfare (e.g. Cetbang by the Majapahit).
+From the Middle Ages onwards, warships began to carry cannons of various calibres.
+In the Battle of Tangdao in 1161, the Southern Song general Li Bao used huopao (a type of gunpowder weapons, possibly cannons) and fire arrows against the Jin dynasty fleets.

+The Mongol invasion of Java introduced cannons, to be used in Song dynasty naval general warfare (e.g.Cetbang by Majapahit).
 The Battle of Arnemuiden, fought between England and France in 1338 at the start of the Hundred Years' War, was the first recorded European naval battle using artillery.
-The English ship Christopher was armed with three cannon and one hand gun.
-In Asia naval artillery are recorded from the Battle of Lake Poyang in 1363 and in considerable quantities at the Battle of Jinpo in 1380 with cannon made by Choe Museon.
+The English ship Christopher was armed with three cannons and one hand gun.
+In Asia naval artillery are recorded from the Battle of Lake Poyang in 1363 and in considerable quantities at the Battle of Jinpo in 1380 with cannon made by Ch'oe Mu-sŏn.
 80 Koryo warships successfully repelled 500 Japanese pirates referred to as Wokou using long range cannon fire.

-By the 15th century most Mediterranean powers were utilising heavy cannon mounted on the bow or stern of a vessel and designed to bombard fortresses on shore.
+By the 15th century, most Mediterranean powers were utilising heavy cannon mounted on the bow or stern of a vessel and designed to bombard fortresses on shore.
 By mid-century some vessels also carried smaller broadside cannon for bombarding other vessels immediately prior to an attempted boarding.
 These small guns were anti-personnel weapons and were fired at point blank range to accompany engagement with muskets or bows.